State Variables and Constraints in Thermodynamics of Solids and Their Implications: Introduction

 The remainder of this paper consists of the following.
 Section \ref{sec:fundaments} addresses the definitions of thermodynamic equilibrium and the related topics.
 The background theory is based on the works of Gyftopoulos and Beretta (GB) \cite{Gyftopoulos} and Reiss \cite{Reiss}.
 On this basis, we start to study the thermodynamic description of solids in Sec.~{\ref{sec:main}.
 Many questions associated with the present argument are related to the notion of constraints, and accordingly, this notion is discussed in depth in Sec.~{\ref{sec:constraints}.
-Some working examples of the state variables of solids are given in Sec.~{\ref{sec:examples}.
+Some working examples of TCs of solids are given in Sec.~{\ref{sec:examples}.
 Finally, a summary is given in Sec.~{\ref{sec:conclusion}.
-Throughout this paper, entropy $S$ is presented in the unit of Boltzmann's constant $k_{\rm B}$.
+The author received common questions from readers from time to time, and hence it may be useful to collect important questions and the answers in Supplemental materials.
+Throughout this paper, entropy $S$ is presented in the unit of Boltzmann's constant $k_{\rm B}$, and that, in the product $TS$, $S$ is evaluated with $k_{\rm B}$ is understood.